espocrm/documentation/docs/development/metadata/app-entity-manager-params.md

 ## fieldDefs

-Field definitions.
-Same as [entityDefs > fields](entity-defs.md#fields).
+Field definitions (same as [entityDefs > fields](entity-defs.md#fields)).
 The defined field will be rendered on the entity manager edit view.

 !!! note